Equity release lending criteria

 2. Ownership and use of the property

 Your eligibility for equity release will depend on the type of property you want to release equity from and the lender.
-While most houses in the UK are freehold, most flats are leasehold ie. you own your property, but the freeholder owns the land or building it sits in.
+While most houses in the UK are freehold, most flats are leasehold, i.e. you own your property, but the freeholder owns the land or building it sits in.
 If you own a leasehold property with only limited time left on the lease, your eligibility for equity release will depend on the lender.

-The same will apply to properties that are not your main home, such as buy to let properties and holiday homes.
+The same will apply to properties that are not your main home, such as buy-to-let properties and holiday homes.

 For a rental property with tenants in place, your lender will probably insist they commit to a six-month assured tenancy agreement.